surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 - **Tooltips** points the first measure value of the column field.

-- **Grouped Tooltips** if the underlying field defines a description for a field, that description id displayed on moving the hover over the fipoints all the measure values of the column field.
+- **Grouped Tooltips** if the underlying field defines a description for a field, that description id displayed on moving the hover over the column name.

 - **Show legend** on selecting the checkbox it displays the measures fields used at the bottom of the chart, you can display or hide specific measure field values on chart by clicking on the measure field.